 When an engineering team builds a product, such as an app for online payment processing to support financial transactions, privacy engineers design and build systems to protect the data flowing through that product.
 Privacy is not the systems’ primary purpose, but it is a key component of the design process, now more than ever.
 For compliant, trustworthy, and efficient systems, privacy engineering is becoming a core focus for businesses worldwide.

 Privacy engineers ask questions like: Are the technical systems enforcing the authorized parties’ responsibilities to respect users’ consent choices regarding targeted advertising?
 How can the company implement anonymization practices on personal data while not disrupting essential business functions?

 This article will introduce the activities and responsibilities of the emerging field of privacy engineering.
-But first, let’s review how today’s privacy problems impact the need for more privacy engineers in the field.
+But first, a review of today’s privacy problems provides compelling evidence for increased attention on privacy engineering.

 Today, it’s a much different picture.
 Some data retains a physical form, but much of it exists digitally and resides in specialized data infrastructures.
 Entire professions and bodies of technical knowledge are dedicated to rearranging this information to meet a company’s needs.
 The volume and complexity of data continues to increase, as data travels rapidly across companies and jurisdictions, often without a physical paper trail to record movements.
 Up until recently, the rapid evolution of data infrastructure had left privacy outside of core engineering workflows – a manual, reactive task.

 Traditional privacy operations happen outside of product development, creating manual and reactive workflows

 On top of the technological transformations, regulations and consumer attitudes have significantly elevated expectations for businesses’ data practices.
 Regulations like the European Union’s